tyrocap/nyc-hotspots2/README.md

 In the future, I am planning to add a trip planning feature, where if someone were to visit NYC, he or she can save the list of hottest places and the site autogenerates a plan for the evening.

+### Instructions to run this repo locally

+To run this project in your local computer, git clone or download the project , open it in your favourite IDE and provide your API key to 'GoogleMapsReact .js' component.